FrontEndFoxes/curriculum/workshop/full-day/ch1.md

 ```

 ::: tip 💡
-Notice we don't use `<scoped>` as part of the style block.
-The 'scoped' keyword ensures that your styles will remain valid only for the current SFC, and we're going to make these styles universal.
-We did specify that we are using Sass, however, a method of making your css easier to manage.
+Notice we don't use the attribute `scoped` in the `<style>` block.
+The `scoped` keyword ensures that your styles will remain valid only for the current SFC, and we're going to make these styles universal.
+However, we did specify that we are using Sass by adding `lang="scss"`, which is a method of making your CSS easier to manage.
 Learn more [here](http://www.sass-lang.com).
 :::

 This style block includes a few surprising things: